PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

     - [xDai Flow Diagram](https://photos.app.goo.gl/eTBWTbvw6SaHnPFk8)

 5. Link any available audits of the project.
 Both procedural and smart contract focused audits.
-    - The pilot implementation in September will be the best procedual audit on the application.
+    - The pilot implementation in September will be the first procedual audit on the application.

 6. Link to any active communities relating to your project.
     - None